T1000-Swift-Medina/PJ03-WEEK08/README.md

 #### Technical Requirements

-* Use CoreData to store, mainipalte application data
+* Use CoreData to store, manipulate application data
 * Use Collection Views
 * Have at least one Gesture
 * Have at _least_ 1 model \(more if it makes sense\)